 - nerve compression disorders

 Go for an in-person fitting if you’re buying your first pair of climbing shoes, changing styles to tackle a new aspect of climbing, or simply because your skills have evolved.
 Once you find a great climbing shoe that fits right and performs well, you may find that you want to get another pair just like them when they finally wear out.
 That’s when you can take advantage of online deals.
 But any online climbing shoe retailer worth their salt will also have authorized retailers carrying their shoes for personalized fitting assistance.

 Most importantly, know that it’s possible to enjoy your sport without feeling that you need to torture your feet in the process!

 Butora makes some of the highest-quality, performance-enhancing climbing shoes on the market today.
 We focus on comfort AND performance.
-Click here to learn more or to find an authorized Butora retailer near you!
+Check our authorized Butora retailer near you!